Samnites: Gender roles

 However, a large number of graves are not buried with their respective gender's items.
 Samnite men have been buried with goods typically associated with women, and a few Samnite women have been buried with goods associated with men.
 Only 3% of men in Campo Consolino were buried with their respective gender's goods, while one in five women were buried with weaponry.
 Men have also been found buried with domestic goods.
 This could be explained if these goods were not indicative of the person's responsibilities in life, but instead were offerings to the dead.
 The rarity of certain burial goods could indicate that they were exclusive to high-status individuals.
 For example, jewelry could be explained as an indication of wealth or femininity.
 Differences in jewelry between the graves of adolescent and young adult women could be a form of preventative healthcare; it may have been done to protect them in childbirth.

-Another possibility is that Samnite society was not as focused on gender roles or as warlike as ancient scholars believed.
-Most of the literature concerning the Samnites and the Samnite Wars was written long after the civilization had collapsed.
-These works may also be propaganda, designed to support the idea of the civilized Romans fighting the barbarians.
-Archaeological evidence may also not be sufficient: some evidence such as tattoos, clothing, and hairstyles can be lost or destroyed, and archaeologists and historians may misinterpret grave sites.
-In addition to this, focusing on weapons and clothing may only serve to give academics an incomplete or biased picture of Samnite society.

 Analysis of skeletons has shown that both genders have fractures, lesions, and injuries, although men have these injuries much more commonly.
 This difference could be explained by greater amounts of male skeletons than female skeletons.
 Other skeletons showcase similarities between the lives of men and women.
 For example, both have healthy teeth, implying that they had healthy diets with low amounts of carbohydrates.
 The art depicts groups of both men and women honoring both dead men and women, indicating that Samnite men and women could be honored in similar ways after death.
 Each gender may have had different, but equally important roles.
 Another possibility is that the Samnites had two categories for gender, one being adult males, and the other, everyone else.

 The Samnites possibly practiced ritualized prostitution.
 Young women of all social standings would engage in sexual activities as a rite of passage.
 It is possible this practice would transform from a ritual into a profession.